-This post was most recently updated on January 7th, 2021.Reading Time: 7 minutes.
+This post was most recently updated on January 7th, 2021.6 min read.

 This article is part 1 in my “One web developer’s story about the downfall of web hosting” -series – a frustrating firsthand experience with a formerly-great web hosting provider taken over by EIG (Endurance International Group).
 You can find the second post here:

 EIG / Site5 review – Part 2, the Aftermath

 Okay, so this is going to be a bloggish rant about EIG – Endurance International – a web “hosting” company that’s ruining the web for everyone.
 If you hate salty rants, browse something else, please!